SpaceG/spaceg.github.io/_posts/2015-04-18-run-raspberry-pi-b-over-mac-osx.markdown

-To start up nginx, simply enter the following command in the Terminal.

-<code>sudo nginx</code>

 nginx should now start up, and you can test that everything works by navigating to <code>http://localhost</code> in your browser.

 <a href="#">